 My experience with Python was of a few lines and I felt like it would be a good context to write a few more, to understand the language a little better, to learn about its requirements, ways to set up a library and write some tests to validate JSON schemas.
 A clean language with a simple package manager and clear error handling.
 Basic integrations with Flask and Django were pretty smooth.

 One thing I like about Apixu is they have multiple libraries and after freshening the Python one I was inspired to do more.
 And there was where to choose from.

 Not long ago I’ve mentioned Apixu in a post about handling errors.
-I’ve find out about this service on DevForum, a development discussions platform I visit daily.
-What I like the most about Apixu is that they have various languages libraries for consuming their API.
-Not great libraries and not all of them are complete, but they try to offer as much variations as they can for their service.
+I found out about this service on DevForum, a development discussions platform I visit daily.
+What I like the most about Apixu is that they have various language libraries for consuming their API.
+Not great libraries and not all of them are complete, but they try to offer as many variations as they can for their service.

-It has a simple interface which clearly defines the API methods with their input parameters and responses.
+It has a simple interface that clearly defines the API methods with their input parameters and responses.
 And it can be extended for custom needs.

 Some important things I learned from the process are simplicity, segregation and isolation, specific errors, memory management, and creating custom marshalers.